 An orphan receiving a survivor pension may not receive family allowances at the same time.

-The pension is payable abroad only under reciprocal agreement
+The pension is payable abroad under reciprocal agreement.

-Survivor lump sum: The deceased did not qualify for an old-age or disability pension and had less than 180 months but at least six months of coverage.
+Survivor grant: The deceased did not qualify for an oldage or disability pension and had at least six months of coverage but less than 180 months.